llobato/docs/docs/other/install-gwms-frontend.md

     - The `classad_proxy` in the security entry is the location of the VO Frontend proxy described previously [here](#credentials-and-proxies).
     - The `proxy_DN` is the DN of the `classad_proxy` above.
-    - The `security_name` identifies this VO Frontend to the the Factory, It is provided by the factory operator.
+    - The `security_name` identifies this VO Frontend to the the Factory, It is provided by the Factory operator.
-    - The `absfname` in the credential (or proxy in v 2.x) entry is the location of the GlideinWMS %RED%`pilot`%ENDCOLOR% proxy described in the requirements section [here](#credentials-and-proxies).
-There can be multiple pilot proxies, or even other kind of keys (e.g. if you use cloud resources). ***The type and trust_domain of the credential must match respectively auth_method and trust_domain used in the entry definition in the factory.
-If there is no match, between these two attributes in one of the credentials and some entry in one of the factories, then this frontend cannot trigger glideins.***
+    - The `absfname` in the credential entry is the location of the GlideinWMS %RED%`pilot`%ENDCOLOR% proxy described in the requirements section [here](#credentials-and-proxies).
+There can be multiple pilot proxies, or even other kind of keys (e.g. if you use cloud resources). ***The type and trust_domain of the credential must match respectively auth_method and trust_domain used in the entry definition in the Factory.
+If there is no match, between these two attributes in one of the credentials and the corresponding ones in some entry in one of the Factories, then this Frontend cannot trigger glideins.***
 Both the `classad_proxy` and `absfname` files should be owned by `frontend` user.

             :::xml
-            # These lines are from the configuration of v 3.x
             <security classad_proxy="/tmp/vo_proxy" proxy_DN="DN of vo_proxy"
                   proxy_selection_plugin="ProxyAll"
                   security_name="The security name, this is used by factory"